Estimating functional parameters for understanding the impact of weather and government interventions on COVID-19 outbreak: A statistical model incorporated with the SIR model

 \subsection{Gaussian process priors for functional parameters}

-In this section, we introduce a statistical model incorporating with the modified SIR model in \eqref{eq:modifiedSIR}.
-First, denote $y_t$ as the daily reported number of infectious cases at day $t$, and assume $y_t$ follows an independent Poisson distribution with the mean function $f(t,\beta(\mathbf{x}), \gamma(\mathbf{x}))$, that is,
+In this section, we introduce a statistical model incorporated with the modified SIR model in \eqref{eq:modifiedSIR}.
+First, denote $y_t$ as the daily reported number of infectious cases at day $t$, and assume $y_t$ follows an independent Poisson distribution with the mean function that is a fraction of $f(t,\beta(\mathbf{x}), \gamma(\mathbf{x}))$.
+That is,